helm/charts/incubator/etcd/README.md

 ## Configuration

-The following tables lists the configurable parameters of the etcd chart and their default values.
+The following table lists the configurable parameters of the etcd chart and their default values.

 | Parameter               | Description                          | Default                                            |
 | ----------------------- | ------------------------------------ | -------------------------------------------------- |